 Our Institutes and Centers integrate theoretical and practical learning in distinctive and challenging ways, and are designed for those who want to specialize beyond a specific major.
 That includes a unique curriculum and opportunities for internships, a capstone experience, and independent research.

-In addition to student's receiving notification of new statements, students have the ability to add "authorized users" to their account - typically parents or guardians.
-Authorized users will also receive email notification of new online statements.
+In addition to student's receiving notification of new balance activity, students have the ability to add "authorized users" to their account - typically parents or guardians.
+Authorized users will also receive email notification of new balance activity.
 Additionally, authorized users can make online payments with a credit credit card or e-Check.

 Students can add an authorized user to their account by completing the following steps: